nhducseuit/qlct/backlog/sprint-2.md

     *   Remove direct Dexie calls for primary data operations.
     *   Actions (`loadCategories`, `addCategory`, `updateCategory`, `deleteCategory`, etc.) now make API calls to the backend.
     *   Handle the new structured `defaultSplitRatio` data for categories.
-    *   Implement logic to listen for real-time updates from the backend and update the local Pinia state.
-(Future, depends on S2.2.3)
+    *   [x] Implement logic to listen for real-time updates from the backend and update the local Pinia state.
     *   *Decision: Keep IndexedDB (Dexie) as a local cache/offline support, or remove it entirely for this phase?
 Using it as a cache adds complexity but improves perceived performance and offline capability.* => Using Dexie as a mock backend's data source for now.
 Decision on keeping it as cache deferred.
 *   [x] **Task S2.3.5:** Modify `transactionStore.ts`:
     *   Similar to `categoryStore`, replace Dexie calls with backend API calls.
     *   Handle the new structured `splitRatio` data for transactions.
-    *   Implement real-time update listeners.
-(Future, depends on S2.2.3)
+    *   [x] Implement real-time update listeners.

 *   [ ] **Task S2.3.8 (Was S2.3.8):** Create a new Pinia store: `householdMemberStore.ts`.
     *   State: `membersList`